Trump threatens to end insurance payments if no healthcare bill

 "President Trump was optimistic about the Graham-Cassidy-Heller proposal," Graham added.
 "I will continue to work with President Trump and his team to move the idea forward."

+When asked what they think Congress should do next, most picked other priorities such as tax reform, foreign relations and infrastructure.
+Only 29 percent said they wanted Republicans in Congress to "continue working on a new healthcare bill."

+Asked what they think Congress should do next, most respondents picked other priorities such as tax reform, foreign relations and infrastructure.
+Only 29 percent said they wanted Republicans in Congress to "continue working on a new healthcare bill."

-Additional reporting by David Lawder in Washington; Editing by Matthew Lewis and Jonathan Oatis
+Additional reporting by David Lawder in Washington; Editing by Jonathan Oatis and James Dalgleish